kostyaVyrodov/education/distributed-systems/designing-data-intensive-applications/README.md

 **Log structure hash-table:**
 - when you add - you append.
 When you read - you know offset and you can quickly find necessary data. `key-valueKey`, `value: bytes offset`
+- add -> write to file -> receive offset -> update value in hash table
 - data stored in segments (logs)
 - in memory hash table. in disk data.
 Data is broken down into log segments.
 Data is written into a segment.
 If a segment is too big - write to another.
 - each segment has its own in-memory hash table, mapping keys to file offsets.
 - look up process: we first check the most recent segment’s hash map; if the key is not present we check the second-most-recent segment, and so on
 - problem: somebody hits a like button - need to count a number of likes.
 Each we add a new row, which leads to memory overrun.
 Solution: compaction.
-Find duplicates and keep only the latest value
+Find duplicates and keep only the latest value.
+Compaction is done within 1 log.
-- during compaction, it's also possible to merge logs
+- during compaction, it's also possible to merge logs.
+Merge logs - merge MULTIPLE logs (data segments)

 **Important questions:**
 - File format.
 CSV is not good.
 Binary is better: length of string in bytes + raw string.